 Specific AI-based applications can enable farmers to quickly identify nutrient deficiencies in the soil and determine steps to cure plants of pests and diseases.
 AI algorithms can also analyze crop health from images captured by drones.

 AI companies are now developing robots to perform various farming tasks efficiently, like plucking out weeds, sowing seeds, and harvesting a higher volume of crops than humans.

-8. AI in Gaming
+8. Use Case of AI in Gaming

 AI plays a pivotal role in the gaming industry.
 Its impact has grown multifold in recent years with the development of AR/VR and demand from industries where simulations are essential.

 Gaming companies seek new technological solutions to develop better products and enrich customer experience.
 The sector is inspiring the massive incorporation of other AI-powered technologies in the process.
 The gaming market’s potential growth to a valuation of $398.95bn by 2026, at a CAGR of 11.0% during 2021-2026, will further trigger investment in AI.